 In cases referred to in Article 7, an Ombudsman may appoint an official on the Ombudsmen's staff to prosecute the legal proceedings on behalf of the Ombudsman.

 In cases referred to in the third and fourth paragraphs of Article 6, an Ombudsman may authorise officials on the Ombudsmen's staff to undertake the procedural measures required.

 An Ombudsman may through a special decision authorise an official on the staff of the Ombudsmen’s secretariat both to carry out an inspection as well as make a decision in a case arising from a complaint on the Ombudsman’s behalf.
 Such authorisation may not include the right to

-- make representations pursuant to the first paragraph of Section 4,
+- make representations pursuant to the first paragraph of Article 4,

-- make statements pursuant to the first paragraph of Section 6,
+- make statements pursuant to the first paragraph of Article 6,

-- initiate action against an official pursuant to the second, third or fourth paragraphs of Section 6,
+- initiate action against an official pursuant to the second, third or fourth paragraphs of Article 6,

-- refer a case to another authority pursuant to Section 18, or
+- refer a case to another authority pursuant to Article 18, or

 - make a decision in a case that is decided after written statements or written information has been requested from the authority or official concerned.